How to Sanitize RV Freshwater Tank & Lines (7 Easy Steps)

 Fill your tank with clean, potable water.
 This action will distribute the bleach solution throughout the entire tank.

 Once the tank is filled, turn on your water pump and open all the faucets and the shower in your RV.
-Allow the bleach solution to flow through all parts of your freshwater system for a few minutes.
+Allow the bleach and water solution to flow through all parts of your RV water system for a few minutes.

 After this circulation, close the faucets and turn off your water pump.